robboz4/PiDiag/README.md

 Future:
 1) Pass in runtime parameters to select the different or all commands.
-2) Underssand pastebin upload issue.
+2) Issue with pastebin seems to be && even after repalcing theis string with html &amp;